Webber Bros. Ltd 18 Leather Panel Football: ‘Premier’SE25 5AH 1901 Commercial

 Stanley HallsSouth Norwood Hill 1903 Architectural

-Stanley Halls was designed by the inventor and philanthropist William Ford Stanley.
+Stanley Halls (now known as Stanley Arts) were designed by the inventor and philanthropist William Ford Stanley.

 He added several technical design features, designed to improve comfort and safety, including fire-proofing features in metal and teak wood, and a central heating system using various metals (with brass gratings).

-Take a look at a 360 degree scan of the building here or read more about it below.
+Take a look at a 360 degree scan of the building here, generously funded by the National Lottery Heritage Fund or read more about it below.

 South Norwood ClocktowerStation Road 1907 Architectural